randombenj/lin-os/README.md

 running a simple single binary application on a linux system (like rust/go/c ...).

-*linµos* consists of the following components:
+*xn-μ3q* consists of the following components:

  - Your application
  - The [linux kernel](kernel.org)